conversejs/mergebounce/README.md

     merging two arrays, the values in the 2nd arrray will replace the corresponding values (i.e. those with the same indexes) in the first array.
     When `concatArrays` is set to `true`, arrays will be concatenated instead.
+* `promise`:
+    By default, when calling a merge-debounced function that doesn't execute immediately, you'll receive the result from its previous execution, or `undefined` if it has never executed before.
+By setting the `promise` option to `true`, a promise will be returned instead of the previous execution result when the function is debounced.
+The promise will resolve with the result of the next execution, as soon as it happens.